 \subsection{The $1/2$ BPS Wilson lines in ABJM and in $\cN=4$ CSm theories}

 As a first example, we consider line defects of the same codimension.
-In particular, we take the $1/2$ BPS Wilson line in ABJM theory \cite{Bianchi:2020hsz} and in $\cN=4$ Chern–Simons–matter theories \cite{Pozzi:2024xnu}, under the framework discussed in section \ref{subsec: Correlators of the displacement multiplet}.
+In particular, we take the $1/2$ BPS Wilson line in ABJM theory \cite{Bianchi:2020hsz} and in $\cN=4$ Chern-Simons-matter theories \cite{Pozzi:2024xnu}, under the framework discussed in Sec. \ref{subsec: Correlators of the displacement multiplet}.
 The defect operators appearing in the two theories are characterized by the preserved superconformal algebra on the line.
-More precisely, they are classified by the quantum numbers of the bosonic subalgebra $\so(2,1)_{\text{conf}}\oplus\su(3)_{\cR}\oplus\u(1)_{J_0}$ for the ABJM line, and $\so(2,1)_{\text{conf}}\oplus\su(2)_{\cR}\oplus\u(1)_{J_0}$ for the SCSm one \cite{Agmon:2020pde}.
+More precisely, they are classified by the quantum numbers of the bosonic subalgebra $\so(2,1)_{\text{conf}}\oplus\su(3)_{\cR}\oplus\u(1)_{J_0}$ for the ABJM line, and $\so(2,1)_{\text{conf}}\oplus\su(2)_{\cR}\oplus\u(1)_{J_0}$ for the $\cN=4$ CSm one \cite{Agmon:2020pde}.

 We can now begin by verifying that all the required conditions are satisfied.
 First, let us recall that in both cases the only elementary operators that appear are those belonging to the displacement supermultiplet.
 Schematically, these are specified by